 This is a neighborhood just East of Forest Park that started to gain popularity in the mid-to late 1970’s when I lived in St.Louis.
 There are many retailers, bars and restaurants along Euclid and the side streets.

 You should check out:

 Tenderloin Room: This is a landmark restaurant at the Chase Park Plaza hotel since the 1960’s that is dark and comfortable, like a private club.
+In late 2019 it was closed for a month for a total remodel and a new menu.
+It also has a new open kitchen with chef’s table.
+It still has the classic steakhouse vibe!
 232 N. Kingshighway Blvd.

 Bissinger’s Handcrafted Chocolatier: Since 1845, this is a great spot to stop in for chocolates, dessert, wine or coffee.
 32 Maryland Plaza.
 The dark chocolate is excellent.